College of Arts and Letters2017-2018

-If you take this minor, we strongly recommend that you select electives in the Spanish language because linguistic familiarity is essential to a useful appreciation of the Latin American region.
-If you must meet a language requirement for your bachelor's degree, you must fulfill that requirement in Spanish.
+We strongly recommend that you select electives in the Spanish language because linguistic familiarity is essential to a full appreciation of the Latin American region.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.